 Eastport is actually an island, tethered to the mainland by a causeway from Pleasant Point.
 In recent years, artist studios and galleries have brought new life to the downtown, which edges tidal wonder Passamquoddy Bay.
 Just two blocks up from the waterfront is The Milliken House, built as a grand private home in 1846 and still more home-stay than inn.
 The interior drips with Victorian architectural embellishments and furnishings.
 Nods to the present include private bathrooms, TV in the double living room, and Wifi throughout.
 Rates include a huge breakfast in the formal dining room.
 Kids are welcome.
 Rooms are $100.

 The Lakeside Country Inn and Cabins, Princeton

 Set back from Route 1 and edging Lewy Lake, in the Grand Lakes region, The Lakeside caters to anglers, but it makes a fine stop for unfussy travelers who value a comfy bed and a lakefront location at a very reasonable price.
 Only two rooms in the main inn have private bathrooms, but almost all have at least a sink in the room.
 Also on the premises are cabins, many fronting right on the lake—also a good deal, but require a 3-day minimum.
-Amenities include a hot tub, games room with pool table, rental motor boats, free use of canoes and paddleboats, and, of course, lake access.
-American Plan-—breakfast, box lunch, and dinner—for all guests, and B&B for inn guests, are available.
+Pets ($20/stay) are allowed in the cabins.
+Amenities include games room with pool table, rental motor boats, fire pit, free use of paddleboats, and, of course, lake access.
+American Plan (breakfast, box lunch, and dinner, $100pp/day) is available.
+Rates from $55.